missionpinball/mpf-docs/sounds/ducking.rst

   of samples.).

 Ducking settings are specified for each desired sound in the :doc:`sounds: </config/sounds>` section of the configuration files.
+It often takes some trial and error to get the ducking parameters set just right for each sound.